open-xchange/appsuite-middleware/documentation/monitoring/socket_monitoring.md

 Lists all registered bundles for which socket logging is enabled.

 Note that you will have to either add the bundle name to the `logback.xml`  (as shown above), or via the `logback` command line tool.
 Furthermore, the `socketLogging` command line tool can be combined with `logback` to apply the logging only for a specific context or user.
+Also note that enabling socket logging for the entire bundle it won't work.
+This is a limitation we introduced to prevent excessive I/O and expensive stacktrace analysis.
+This means that a socket traffic logging filter has to be enabled for a user or a user's session.